DataDog/hiring-engineers/NOTES.md

 2020-06-28 17:42:15 UTC | CORE | INFO | (pkg/forwarder/transaction.go:272 in internalProcess) | Successfully posted payload to "https://7-20-2-app.agent.datadoghq.com/intake/?api_key=*************************a9601", the agent will only log transaction success every 500 transactions
 ```

 Finally...after nearly 30 minutes the host showed up on the map.
-This does not leave a good first impression.
-Nobody wants to wait half an hour for their first monitoring results to show up...
+Curious why it may take so long to start registering data?

 #### Working with the PostgreSQL integration
 No problems installing Postgres and the Postgres integration.
 I didn't realize at first that I also had to go into the GUI to enable the integration and see it on the dashboard list.
 The Terraform provider only covers a small handful of integrations for automated installation: